tufty/data-parallel-scheme/doc/concept.md

   Against:
   - Not widely available
   - Only suports high-end GPUs - "lesser" platforms have to make do with CPU-only
+- LLVM

+  For:
+  - Enormously flexible
+  - Code generators for major GPUs (AMD R600, NVidia), work-in-progress for others (videocore, etc) and current CPU architectures (x86, ARM)
+  - Optimisations for both "sequential" code and "parallel" (with http://polly.llvm.org)

+  Against:
+  - Continually "in flux", may depend on a specific version
+  - LLVM IR is hard to write
 - CUDA

   For: